pingidentity/pingidentity-devops-getting-started/docs/get-started/getStarted.md

 * Although you'll first need to complete your DevOps Registration, you can subsequently use a valid product license available with a current Ping Identity customer subscription.

-## Set up your DevOps environment
+## Set Up Your Devops Environment

 1. Open a terminal and create a local DevOps directory named `${HOME}/projects/devops`.

+    !!! info "Parent Directory"
-      > We'll use this as the parent directory for all DevOps examples referenced in our documentation.
+        We'll use this as the parent directory for all DevOps examples referenced in our documentation.

 1. Configure your DevOps environment:

-      ```shell
+      ```sh
       ping-devops config
       ```